What Are Property Deeds?

 - Contract for deed: a contract for deed is really a contract and grants one party title to property until the other party pays off his or her loans, upon which title is transferred back to the original borrower.

 Confused About Property Deeds?
-Get a Free Attorney Match Today
+Get Peace of Mind From an Attorney

 Real property typically represents a person's largest investment in their life.
 This means that documents establishing ownership should be very carefully constructed by a professional.
-Contact a local real estate attorney for a free initial case review to learn how they can help protect your interests now and far into the future.
+Contact a local real estate attorney to learn how they can help protect your interests now and far into the future.